jamensky/EasyCourier-/README.md

    - cd into the relevant root directory
    - press enter
    - cd easycourier- (make sure to include the dash (-) at the end of easycourier)

+4. Run bundle install
-4. And finally, run shotgun in your terminal and follow the given link to the browser page where you will be greeted with the EasyCourier sign in page.
+5. And finally, run shotgun in your terminal and follow the given link to the browser page where you will be greeted with the EasyCourier sign in page.

 **EASY COURIER FEATURES:**